-According to a report by the Brookings Institution, the state of Tennessee is ranked #1 among all U.S. states where advanced industry job growth is concerned and this growth has been steady since 2013.
-The advanced industry jobs have been growing at a rate of 4.6 percent annually and this is more so because this industry has witnessed higher number of incorporation in Tennessee.
+According to a report by the Brookings Institution, the state of Tennessee is ranked #1 among all U.S. states as far as advanced industry job growth is concerned and this growth has been steady since 2013.
+The advanced industry jobs have been growing at a rate of 4.6 percent annually and this is more so because this industry has witnessed a higher number of incorporation in Tennessee.
 Today, the advanced industries employ approximately 249,617 full-time workers with an additional 199,690 indirect jobs.
 The revenue generated by this industry is $39.7 billion and this accounts for 14.3 percent of the economic output of the Volunteer State.

 What makes Tennessee a great business destination?
 High Expectations, Pro-Business Regulatory Environment, and Low Debt!

 A stable and evolving business-friendly environment is one of the reasons behind the rise in company incorporation in Tennessee.
 This is not all; the state is ranked #2 for being the lowest state and local taxes paid per capita (fiscal year 2012) and has achieved the “Triple A” rating status from all major rating services.

 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

 - Tennessee Opportunity Zones: The Tennessee Opportunity Zone Program has been designed to ensure flow in of long-term capital especially in low-income communities.
 If you set up company in Tennessee and in any of the qualified opportunity tracts then you can benefit from tax credits and other incentives.
 There are 176 census tracts in Tennessee that offer the following advantages:

 – Business development

 – Low-income housing development opportunities

 – Proximity to technology transfer offices, entrepreneur centers, and universities